-Advanced Trauma Life Support is offered at the beginning of the second year of residency.
-This course will assist in rotations where you are involved in running trauma.
+Advanced Trauma Life Support is offered at the beginning of the INTERN year of residency during orientation.
+This course will assist in rotations where you are involved in running trauma encounters.
 The cost of the course is paid for by the residency program the first time.
-If you do not pass the course, you are responsible for the cost of taking it again.
+If you do not pass the course, you are responsible for the cost of retaking the course.
 You will be contacted by the residency office regarding dates for the course.